cormen3/foursquare/README.md

 ### Challenge 2:
-- User start app whith no internet connection
+- User start app with no internet connection
 - By GPS, new location emit and request to get nearest locations got an error
 - By next run, the app doesn't send request according to 100 meters constraint
 ### Solution: